alessandro-bertero/catcheR/README.md

 The following R functions require docker, since each of them opens a docker, computes the analysis inside of it to ensure reproducibility and then closes it.

 # Barcode pipeline for 10X
-Starting from a single-cell gene expression matrix, the wrapper function catcheR_barcodes() produces a gene expression matrix where cell names contain annotations about the perturbation present in each cell.
+Starting from a single-cell gene expression matrix, the wrapper function catcheR_10Xcatch() produces a gene expression matrix where cell names contain annotations about the perturbation present in each cell.
 Inputs:
 - read 1 fastq (or fastq.gz) containing the barcodes sequencing library (from cellranger mkfastq)
 - read 2 fastq (or fastq.gz) containing the barcodes sequencing library (from cellranger mkfastq)
 - gene expression matrix in csv format (transform the cellranger count matrix to a csv file with XXXXXXX)
 - a file called rc_barcodes_gene.csv, containing the association between barcodes and shRNAs, comma separated.
 Use the reverse complement of the shRNA barcode.
 E.g.

       CTTCTTTC,CHD7.1